-- a.
-Members are required to follow all applicable election legislation and By-laws, including without limitation, The City of Winnipeg Charter, The Municipal Councils and School Boards Elections Act and all relevant City of Winnipeg By-laws. - b.
-Members must not use the facilities, equipment, supplies, services or other resources of the City (including Members' newsletters or websites linked through the City's website) for any election-related activities. - c.
-Members must not use the services of staff for election-related purposes during hours in which those staff members are in the paid employment of the City or paid by the use of City resources.
+a.
+Members are required to follow all applicable election legislation and By-laws, including without limitation, The City of Winnipeg Charter, The Municipal Councils and School Boards Elections Act and all relevant City of Winnipeg By-laws.

+b.
+Members shall not use the facilities, equipment, supplies, services or other resources of the City (including Members' newsletters or websites linked through the City's website) for any election-related activities.

+c.
+Members shall not use the services of staff for election-related purposes during hours in which those staff members are in the paid employment of the City or paid by the use of City resources.